Greenridge Secondary School

 Greenridge Secondary School (GSS) is a co-educational government secondary school located in Bukit Panjang, Singapore.
-Officially opened in 2023, the school was formed after the merger of Greenridge Secondary School (GSS) and Fajar Secondary School (FJS).
+Established in 1962, the school was merged with and Fajar Secondary School (FJS) in 2023, re-establishing itself in the latter's campus in the process.

 History

-Greenridge Secondary School (1964 — 2022)
+Greenridge Secondary School (1964–2022)

 GSS was established in 1964 as Dunearn Secondary Technical School (DSTS) at Hillcrest Road with an enrolment of 900.
 On 14 May 1965, it was officially opened by Deputy Prime Minister Toh Chin Chye.

 As part of the relocation plans, DSTS moved out of Hillcrest Road Estate and was renamed Greenridge Secondary School.
 It relocated again to the edge of Bukit Panjang New Town in 1992 and two years later, on 16 July 1994, Lee Yiok Seng, Member of Parliament for Sembawang GRC, declared the school open.
 The school is one of the pioneer secondary schools in Holland–Bukit Panjang GRC and has hosted two other schools, Fajar Secondary School and Zhenghua Secondary School.

 A new era on innovation and enterprise began in 2003 whereby science, design and information technology are combined to make pupils aware of the interconnectedness of subjects in an attempt to stimulate their interest in their studies and the ability to think out of the box.
 In 2006, GSS students represented the West Zone cluster for the National WITs Convention.

-Fajar Secondary School (2016 — 2022)
+Fajar Secondary School (2016–2022)

-Fajar Secondary School (1994 — 2015)
+Fajar Secondary School (1994–2015)

 In January 1994, with an enrolment of 307 students and a teaching strength of 17 teachers, Fajar Secondary School (FSS) started functioning at the premises of Greenridge Secondary School with Law Ngee Seng as its first principal.
 It shifted to its current premises at 31 Gangsa Road in 1996.
 The campus was officially opened on 11 July 1998 with Saminathan Gopal as the school's second principal.
 Goh Mee Mee became the third principal and served from 2001 to 2007.
 Ng Shok Yan was the fourth principal, serving from 2008 to 2013, while Sng Siew Hong served as the fifth and last principal from January 2014 to December 2015.

 In creating a platform for the student population to reminisce and appreciate the school at its original site prior to the holding site at 58 Chestnut Drive, a commemoration event known as the “Nostalgic Moments” was held on 23 October 2015 for the Secondary 1 to 3 students and staff.